 The Real Shock: Cost

-Finally, let's talk about cost.
-That was the real shocker.
+Finally, let’s talk about cost — the real shocker.
 Back in Colorado, a general office visit/exam was $85.00.
 After the cost of the exam, rabies, leptospirosis, bordetella vaccines, and waste disposal, the price for a routine annual exam for one dog was about $215.00.
 In Florida in 2017, annual exams for two dogs plus heartworm medication was $489.60.
 In Spain, a vet visit with an appointment at our vet is €35 (about $40.00).
 An emergency visit is €75.
-We had to take Ginger in around 9 PM last year and she wound up getting x-rays done and sent home with medication.
+We had to take Ginger in around 9 PM in 2024 and she wound up getting x-rays done and sent home with medication.
 That €75 covered everything.
 Everything.

 Here is another example of amazing care at a fraction of the cost.
-We recently adopted a new dog.
-It's a long story, but we basically saved him from a life running loose in the country-side.
-He's around two years old and needed to be neutered (for many reasons).
-We took him in for an exam and explained our situation to the vet.
-The vet agreed to do the surgery that day, along with a blood panel to make sure he was in good health.
+We recently adopted a new dog — we basically saved him from a life running loose in the countryside.
+He’s around two years old and needed to be neutered.
+We took him in for an exam and explained our situation to the vet, who agreed to do the surgery that day along with a blood panel.
 The total bill for the exam, surgery, blood panel and medications was €220.
-As part of the surgery, they administer a pain medication that lasts about five days.
-We did not have to worry about pills at all and he was never in pain.
-We had a little scare (our fault) after we brought him home and had to call the emergency line.
+As part of the surgery, they administer a pain medication that lasts about five days — no pills to worry about and he was never in pain.
+We had a little scare after we brought him home and had to call the emergency line.
 The vet actually came to our house to examine him.
-For that house-call we paid only €35.
+For that house call we paid only €35.

 Dog Food